fenutus/Sevens-Clock-CHIP/README.md

 # Sevens-Clock
-Bash code for running a 4-digit clock using 7-segment displays.
+Bash code for running a 4-digit clock using 7-segment displays on C.H.I.P.